 Set up the load balancer

 You now have a Cloud Storage bucket with a single, invisible, publicly accessible pixel.
 Next, you set up a way to log all the requests made to the bucket by creating an HTTP load balancer in front of that bucket.

 In the GCP Console, go to the Load balancing page:

 In the HTTP(S) Load Balancing section, click Start configuration .

 Set up a backend for your Cloud Storage bucket.
 The results are similar to the following image.
 For more information about creating a backend bucket, see the backend bucket documentation

 Set up host and path as needed or leave as-is for a basic configuration.

-When done, you should have an environment similar to the following screenshot:
+Click Create.
+You should have an environment similar to the following:

 You collect logs by using Stackdriver Logging export.
 In this case, you want to export the data directly to BigQuery.
 To set up exporting, you need to create a dataset to receive the logging data, and then set up the export rules.

 Click the arrow next to your project name.